rkilchmn/frontac24/README.md

 but are retained because
 these pull requests were not integrated into the FA core.

-The braathwaate modifications are mostly user interface enhancements designed to reduce the amount of clicking and scrolling when performing accounting tasks, although there are also bug fixes and feature enhancements.
+The braathwaate modifications are mostly usability enhancements designed to reduce the amount of clicking and scrolling although there are also bug fixes and feature enhancements.

 Following is a list of modifications